Robarts Library Reading Room

 Description

-Our analysis of the Reading Room’s unique spatial and material qualities drove a responsive scheme focused on elegance and inclusivity.
 The result is a linchpin space connecting past and present through deliberate interventions that deliver a varied program: quiet areas for individual study and work; accessible standing desks; over thirty new digital stations; bookable consultation rooms; and dedicated light therapy zones.

-Images: Doublespace + Clarissa Bonet
+Images: doublespace photography + Clarissa Bonet

 Project